Twin Perspectives

 When is Best to Visit Horsey Gap to See the Seals?

-For those wanting to ensure that they catch sight of Horsey’s grey seal colony, then be sure to visit during the winter months – late October to February.
+For those wanting to ensure that they catch sight of Horsey’s grey seal colony, be sure to visit during the winter months – late October to February.
 This is when the seals come ashore to mate and birth their young.
 In fact, between 2019 to 2020, a whopping 2069 seals were born on Horsey beach.

 things to do in norfolk